p3ck/shairport-sync/README.md

 "Sync error" is the average deviation from exact synchronisation.
 The example above indicates that the output is on average 35.4 frames ahead of exact synchronisation.
 Sync is allowed to wander by the tolerance — 88 frames (± 2 milliseconds) by default — before a correction will be made.

 "Net correction" is actually the net sum of corrections — the number of frame insertions less the number of frame deletions — given as a moving average in parts per million.
-After an initial settling period, it represents the divergence between the rate at which frames are generated at the source and the rate at which the output device consumes them.
+After an initial settling period, it represents the drift — the divergence between the rate at which frames are generated at the source and the rate at which the output device consumes them.
 The example above indicates that the output device is consuming frames 24.2 ppm faster than the source is generating them.

 "Corrections" is the number of frame insertions plus the number of frame deletions (i.e. the total number of corrections), given as a moving average in parts per million.
-The closer this is to the absolute value of the drift, the fewer "unnecessary" corrections that are being made.
+The closer this is to the net corrections, the fewer "unnecessary" corrections that are being made.
 Third party programs tend to have much larger levels of corrections.

 For reference, a drift of one second per day is approximately 11.57 ppm.
 Left uncorrected, even a drift this small between two audio outputs will be audible after a short time.
 The above sample is from a second-generation iPod driving the Raspberry Pi which is connected over Ethernet.